Tina (musical): Act I

-Ike gets a recording deal with Phil Spector, but is angered when he wants to record Tina solo ("River Deep Mountain High").
-Ike is dismissive of Tina's ability as a solo artist, and during an argument attempts to hit her son, Craig.
-Tina almost walks out, but Ike apologises and begs her forgiveness ("Be Tender with Me Baby").
-Tina overdoses and is sent to hospital, but is forced to check out for a performance ("Proud Mary").
-Backstage, Tina and Ike get into another violent fight, which is the final straw and causes Tina to run away.
+Ike and Tina meet with Phil Spector, who offers them a recording deal.
+Ike is angered when Phil wants to record Tina as a solo artist.
+Phil guides Tina through a song he wrote for her, and Tina begins to find her "voice" ("River Deep Mountain High").
+Despite the success of her new single, Ike is dismissive of Tina's ability as a solo artist.
+During an argument, Ike assaults her son, Craig.
+Tina threatens to leave Ike, but he apologizes and begs for her forgiveness ("Be Tender with Me Baby").
+Tina overdoses and is sent to a hospital, but is forced to check out for a performance ("Proud Mary").
+Zelma tells Tina that she must teach Ike a lesson.

+Tina and Ike get into another violent fight, causing Tina to run away.
 Bruised and bleeding, she asks a hotel clerk for a room to stay, using only her stage name as a promise to pay later since she doesn't have any money ("I Don't Wanna Fight").